 Local Workforce Boards are partnering with Commerce) and the Employment Security Department (ESD) to lead implementation of the following initiatives from the Community Reinvestment Plan:

-WWA is leading the development of statewide policy guidance and implementation of the IDA initiative in partnership with Commerce, ESD, and the Local Workforce Boards.
+WWA is leading the development of statewide policy guidance and implementation of the Matched Investment Savings Account Initiative in partnership with Commerce, ESD, and the Local Workforce Boards.

 Community Reinvestment in Action:

-The Individual Development Accounts (IDA) program is aimed at helping Black, Latino, and Indigenous communities disproportionately impacted by the racial, social and economic disparities caused by the war on drugs save for specific assets, such as education, housing, or starting/growing a business.
+The Matched Investment Savings Account program is aimed at helping Black, Latino, and Tribal communities disproportionately impacted by the racial, social and economic disparities caused by the war on drugs save for specific assets, such as education, housing, or starting/growing a business.

-The Economic Security for All (EcSA) Career Accelerator Incentives grant program is designed to support individuals as they work towards economic security and stability, with a focus on justice-involved individuals (and their families).
+The Career Accelerator Incentives grant program is designed to support individuals as they work towards economic security and stability, with a focus on justice-involved individuals (and their families).

-The EcSA Business Support grant program aims to support Black, Indigenous, and Latino businesses in participating in the Workforce Innovation and Opportunity Act (WIOA) while helping job seekers acquire the necessary skills and experience to secure long-term employment.
+The CRP Business Support grant program aims to support Black, Tribal, and Latino businesses in participating in the Workforce Innovation and Opportunity Act (WIOA) while helping job seekers acquire the necessary skills and experience to secure long-term employment.

 Close Search Window